You are currently viewing The Is This Course For You Section

 For example:

 • You are already writing, but you’re ready to go to the next level.
-You may be writing but you are only writing short form content and not getting paid.
-Basically, you want to go from a hobbyist to a professional that gets paid and praised.
+You may be writing only short-form content and not getting paid.
+You want to go from a hobbyist to a professional that gets paid and praised.

 This technique also helps prospects that scroll through your entire page and only scan headlines and sub-headlines.
 In this case, the sub-headline may be just enough to communicate the right course for the buyer.